Blesbok Hunting in South Africa

-Blesbok hunting is the perfect trophy for the first-time hunter in Africa.
-Shooting distances are longer on the open plains for blesbok hunting.
-Once near-extinct, this antelope has been reintroduced.
+Once near extinction, this antelope has been reintroduced.
 Southern Africa’s game farms boast a population in the hundreds of thousands.

-5. Hunting in South Africa
+Trophy Fees in South Africa -2024

 The Blesbok Slam is also an excellent addition to any package, including the common and white Blesbok.